ai/size-limit/README.md

 ### Big Libraries

-JS libraries > 10 KB in size.
+JS libraries > 10 kB in size.

 This preset includes headless Chrome, and will measure your lib’s execution time.
-You likely don’t need this overhead for a small 2 KB lib, but for larger ones the execution time is a more accurate and understandable metric that the size in bytes.
+You likely don’t need this overhead for a small 2 kB lib, but for larger ones the execution time is a more accurate and understandable metric that the size in bytes.
 Library like [React] is a good example for this preset.